PowerShell/DSC/docs/Product Requirements.md

 - Make it easy to use DSC Configurations in Azure.
   - New, non-PowerShell resources must be able to be retrieved from PowerShell Gallery and private repositories (including folder/share repos).
   - Linux and Windows support is a must.
+- Enable partner teams to utilize DSC for cloud, on-prem, and hybrid configuration related scenarios as the "standard" Microsoft configuration management tool.

 ### Non-Goals